VTalleyrand/VTalleyrand/README.md

 Design oriented and extremely meticulous, my interest for graphic arts and experience with visual communication drive my web building abilities and allow for strategic problem solving within the digital space.

-When I'm not programming, I enjoy taking photos, traveling, reading and learning.
+When I'm not programming, I enjoy taking photos, traveling, playing sports, reading and learning.

 <h4>Technologies</h4>